-NOTE: Applicants who submit an application for the GS-13 grade level, but do not meet the minimum qualifications as outlined in this solicitation and as reviewed by the Technical Evaluation Panel (TEC) will not be considered for the GS-12 or GS-11 positions if they have not submitted separate applications for them.
-Similarly, applicants who apply for only the GS-11 position even though they might meet the minimum qualifications for the GS-12 or GS-13 positions will not be considered for the higher graded positions if they have not submitted separate applications for each of them.
+NOTE: Applicants who submit an application for the GS-12 grade level, but do not meet the minimum qualifications as outlined in this solicitation and as reviewed by the Technical Evaluation Panel (TEC) will not be considered for the GS-11 position if they have not submitted separate applications for them.
+Similarly, applicants who apply for only the GS-11 position even though they might meet the minimum qualifications for the GS-12 position will not be considered for the higher graded positions if they have not submitted separate applications for each of them.
 Applicants who are unsure of which grade level they meet the minimum qualifications should submit a separate application for each grade level.

-- 6. PERIOD OF PERFORMANCE: 2 years, with up to three one-year options - 7.
-PLACE OF PERFORMANCE: Afghanistan (various field posts) - 8.
-STATEMENT OF WORK
+- 6. PERIOD OF PERFORMANCE: 2 years, with up to three one-year options

+- 7. PLACE OF PERFORMANCE: Afghanistan

+- 8. STATEMENT OF WORK